-For our “launch week,” we’re offering the coupon code BACKTOSCHOOL to save 10% off your total order.
-If you want to grab some of our Immune-Biotic (for general immune boosting), Balance Me (for balanced mood, increased energy, and mental focus), Detoxifying Deodorant, Good Night Lotion, or whatever…it’s all 10% off!
+Interested in more herbal remedies?
+Check out our Immune-Biotic (for general immune boosting), Balance Me (for balanced mood, increased energy, and mental focus), Detoxifying Deodorant, Good Night Lotion and more!

 I hope you love it…and consider trying elderberry tincture this year!